tlindsay42/ArmorPowerShell/.github/CONTRIBUTING.md

 This section guides you through submitting an enhancement suggestion for ArmorPowerShell, including completely new features and minor improvements to existing functionality.
 Following these guidelines helps maintainers and the community understand your suggestion :pencil: and find related suggestions :mag_right:.

 Before creating enhancement suggestions, please check [this list](#before-submitting-an-enhancement-suggestion) as you might find out that you don't need to create one.
 When you are creating an enhancement suggestion, please [include as many details as possible](#how-do-i-submit-a-good-enhancement-suggestion).
-Fill in [the template](ISSUE_TEMPLATE.md), including the steps that you imagine you would take if the feature you're requesting existed.
+Fill in [the template][enhancement], including the steps that you imagine you would take if the feature you're requesting existed.

 #### Before Submitting An Enhancement Suggestion

 * **Check if you're using [the latest version of ArmorPowerShell][psgallery]**.
-* **Perform a [cursory search](https://github.com/search?q=+is%3Aissue+user%3AArmorPowerShell)** to see if the enhancement has already been suggested.
+* **Perform a [cursory search][issue_search]** to see if the enhancement has already been suggested.
 If it has, add a comment to the existing issue instead of opening a new one.

 #### How Do I Submit A (Good) Enhancement Suggestion?

-Enhancement suggestions are tracked as [GitHub issues](https://guides.github.com/features/issues/). create an issue on that repository and provide the following information:
+Enhancement suggestions are tracked as [GitHub issues][issues]. create an issue on that repository and provide the following information:

 * **Use a clear and descriptive title** for the issue to identify the suggestion.
 * **Provide a step-by-step description of the suggested enhancement** in as many details as possible.
 * **Provide specific examples to demonstrate the steps**.
-Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
+Include copy/pasteable snippets which you use in those examples, as [Markdown code blocks][md_code_blocks].
 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Include screenshots** which help you demonstrate the steps or point out the part of ArmorPowerShell which the suggestion is related to.
 * **Explain why this enhancement would be useful** to most ArmorPowerShell users.